T-G0W/TwitchDropsFarmer-Rust-Any-Drop-/README.md

     cd Twitch-Drops-Farmer

+    (Optional) Allow script execution for the current session:

+    Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass

     Start the script:

-    start.bat

-    (or run the main script file, depending on the project structure)
+    .\\TwitchDropsFarmer.ps1

     Log in to Twitch when prompted and let the script farm Drops automatically 🎉

 🔧 Using This Script for Other Twitch Drops

-This project can be adapted for almost any game that supports Twitch Drops.
+This PowerShell script can be adapted for almost any game that supports Twitch Drops.

 Depending on the target game or campaign, you may need to adjust: